Feodor2/Mypal68/README.md

 **WARNING**

 This browser does not run well on winxp SP2 and lower.
 If you do not want to install SP3, be ready for crashes and blue screens.
 If you are on SP2 and lower, there is no need to post a screenshot from blue_screen_view.
-And i suggest to apply postready updates of 2019.
+And i suggest to apply POSReady updates of 2019.

 **IF YOU GOT A BLUE SCREEN**